 Contrary to popular belief, Old Dorm (also known as Schmucker Hall) at the Lutheran Theological Seminary was not Brigadier General John Buford’s headquarters on the night before the battle of Gettysburg.
 Buford actually stayed in downtown Gettysburg at the Eagle Hotel.
 Opened for business in 1834, the Eagle Hotel was a large three story hotel, which operated until 1960.
 The hotel gave Buford a more central location for his brigade commanders to contact him and was much more comfortable than the Seminary building would have been, as the college planned to hold classes on July 1 since few knew that the most famous battle of the Civil War would erupt the next day.

-As the 1st and 11th Corps fell back through town, fighting erupted in the block around the Eagle Hotel.
-Captain Francis Irsch, with four companies of the 45th New York, fell back through grounds of Pennsylvania College (today Gettysburg College).
+As the Federal 1st and 11th Corps fell back through town, fighting erupted in the block around the Eagle Hotel.
+Captain Francis Irsch, with four companies of the 45th New York, fell back through the grounds of Pennsylvania College (today Gettysburg College).
 With Confederates filling the streets Irsch ordered his men to take up residency in the buildings along Chambersburg Street, he was going to make a perfect fort of the buildings.

 To reach these spots make your way down Chambersburg Street from the town square.
 A half block down on the left is the church.
 A half a block farther down on the right is a 7-11, this is the site of the Eagle Hotel.
 Feel free to stop in and have a John Buford Memorial Slurpee or head across the street to Ernie’s Hot Texas Lunch.
 They have great hot dogs and the building was used as a morgue after the battle; insert joke………here.